watzmonium/sliceMethods/README.md

 1. initialize your go folder as a module with `go mod init <modulename>`
 2. add this package with `go get github.com/watzmonium/sliceMethods@latest`
-3. import (probably under an alias) in your go file with `import slices "go get github.com/watzmonium/sliceMethods"`
+3. import (probably under an alias) in your go file with `import slices "github.com/watzmonium/sliceMethods"`

 **The methods accept a pointer to a slice** to avoid copying of the slice itself.